athomasoriginal/com.betweentwoparens/src/posts/001-creating-a-clojurescript-project-from-scratch.md

  - resolve transitive dependencies
  - build classpaths

  Ultimatley, `clj` is simple, oriented towards beginners and yet powerful enough to support advanced users.
 If you're interested in learning more, checkout out the [clojure tools] post.
-Also feel free to checkout the [2021 State of Clojure Community Report] to see which tools the Clojure community uses most.
+Also feel free to checkout the [{{ site.posts.resource.clojure_survey.title }}] to see which tools the Clojure community uses most.

 ### Step 6 - Add deps file